ariasarch/MPS_1.0.0/README.md

 - **Correlation Analysis**: Check if units are correlated (they shouldn't be after all our processing)
 - **Detailed Statistics**: Compute skewness, kurtosis, temporal stability - fancy stats that can reveal issues

-**What YrA actually means**: YrA is essentially asking "for each neuron, how well does its spatial footprint explain the activity at each time point?"
-High YrA values mean that neuron's shape matches the activity pattern well at that time.
-This is used by CNMF to refine both the spatial footprints and temporal traces iteratively.
+**What YrA actually means**: YrA is the raw projection of the video data onto the spatial footprints of each component — essentially asking "given this neuron's spatial mask, what is the corresponding signal at each timepoint?"
+It is not a measure of how much variance is explained.
+This projection is then passed into the AR/sparsity optimization in Step 6d, which denoises and infers spikes from it.
+High YrA values at a given time simply mean there was strong fluorescence in that neuron's spatial footprint at that moment.

 #### Step 6c: Parameter Suggestion for Temporal Update
 Analyzes your data to suggest optimal parameters for CNMF temporal update